Amanda Sage: Career

-She began to exhibit in the United States with other visionary artists and venues beginning in 2007.
-That year she began to be represented by Galerie 10, who also represented Ernst Fuchs, Manfred Deix, Rudolf Hausner, Helmut Kand, Anton Lehmden, Arik Brauer, and Wolfgang Hutter.
-Sage moved to Los Angeles, California, where her works were exhibited at the Temple of Visions gallery.
+She began to exhibit her work in the United States alongside other artists beginning in 2007.
+She began to be represented by Galerie 10, which had also represented Ernst Fuchs, Manfred Deix, Rudolf Hausner, Helmut Kand, Anton Lehmden, Arik Brauer, and Wolfgang Hutter.
+Sage then moved to Los Angeles, California, where her works were exhibited at the Temple of Visions gallery.

-Sage has painted live, conducted workshops and delivered lectures at exhibitions and transformational festivals, like Inner Visions at the Boom Festival in Portugal, Palenque Norte's Burning Man, Harmonic Spaces in Australia, Art Basel Miami, and The Nexus Global Youth Summit.
-Her works are in galleries and salons worldwide, including Vienna, Australia and Italy.
-In the United States, her works have been shown in Los Angeles, Chicago and Colorado.
+Sage has painted live, conducted workshops, and delivered lectures at exhibitions and festivals like Inner Visions at the Boom Festival in Portugal, Palenque Norte's Burning Man, Harmonic Spaces in Australia, Art Basel Miami, and the Nexus Global Youth Summit.
+Her works are in galleries and salons around the world, including in Vienna, Australia, and Italy.
+In the United States, her works have been shown in Los Angeles, Chicago, and Colorado.

 Visionary art organizations

-Sage is one of ten members of the Visionary Guild that studied under Fuchs.
-The guild is part of the Vienna Academy of Visionary Art that opened in September 2013, the idea of which was conceived by Sage and done in concert with Laurence Caruana and A. Andrew Gonzalez.
-She met both men in 2000 when working with Ernst Fuchs.
-Vienna was a desired locale because of the influence of the Vienna School of Fantastic Realism.
-The academy is located near Ernst Fuchs' studio, the Palais Pálffy and Phantasten Museum, which has some of Sage's works.
-Her Spring 2014 seminar at the academy is entitled "Free Your Expression" and covers marketing, exhibition processes, artistic collaboration and live painting.
+Sage is one of ten members of the Visionary Guild who studied under Fuchs, which is part of the Vienna Academy of Visionary Art that opened in September 2013.
+Sage conceived the idea for the guild and worked in concert with Laurence Caruana and A. Andrew Gonzalez—whom Sage met in 2000 while working with Ernst Fuchs—to establish it.
+The Visionary Guild elected to base itself in Vienna because of the Vienna School of Fantastic Realism.
+The academy is located near Ernst Fuchs' studio, the Palais Pálffy, and the Phantasten Museum, which also showcases Sage's works.

-Two other guild members, David Heskin and his wife Aloria Weaver, and Sage founded the Colorado Alliance of Visionary Artists (CAVA).
-Heskin, Weaver, Sage, Caruana and Hikaru Hirata-Miyakawa participated in the Symposium on Visionary Art & Culture and made live paintings in Boulder on 23 May 2013.
+Two other guild members, David Heskin and his wife, Aloria Weaver, later founded the Colorado Alliance of Visionary Artists (CAVA) with Sage.

+On March 24, 2020 Sage plugged into her creative vision that had been incubating since circa 2011 called The Vision Train and began a creative experiment.
+Starting as a 24/7 Global Art Jam on Zoom, she has connected visionary artists from different places around the world via the internet.